Hydrocortisone Cream

 What should I do if I take too much Hydrocortisone Cream?

-If you accidentally apply too much Hydrocortisone Cream, wipe away the excess with a paper towel and discard of it safely in the bin.
+If you accidentally apply too much Hydrocortisone Cream, wipe away the excess with a paper towel and discard it safely in the bin.
 Using more Hydrocortisone cream is unlikely to treat your condition quicker, but it may increase your risk of side effects.

 Can I drink alcohol while taking Hydrocortisone Cream?